zosealge/RPG/README.md

 - menu can be invoked with 1
 - instant game exit with 0
+- (debug) instant zero healts 8
-- kill all enemies on the screen 9 (will be removed)
+- (debug) kill all enemies on the screen 9

 # .MAP FILES